cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 ## An orchestration engine to manage pipelines

+We might think about how to orchestrate this.
 Let's then think about three decoupling best practices for pipelines in containerized ecosystems:
 - The CI/CD execution  must be flexible, reusable and decoupled.
 - The pipeline orchestration must be manageable, understandable and easy to deploy.
 - Resources configuration for pipeline components needs to be standardized and easy to manage.

 CI/CD in not only about designing automation pipelines to deliver software.
 It is also about managing and providing all resources required for automation execution.
 In Kubernetes we will need to deal also with different objects like `Secrets`, `ServiceAccounts`, `PersistentVolumes`, `ConfigMaps`, `Ingress`, etc.

-So, focusing only on CI/CD pipelines, resources management shouldn't be complicated as well as easy to configure.
+To focus on CI/CD pipelines, resources management should be easy and easy task to deal with.

 ## An example to understand Tekton and Jenkins X orchestration

-We are going to use an example of building an application to see how to design and run CI/CD pipelines with Tekton.
-Then, we are taking the same application and see how Jenkins X pipelines, using Tekton, generate similar objects, but from a different focus.
+We are using an example of building an application by defining and running CI/CD pipelines with standalone Tekton.
+Then, we are taking the same application and see how Jenkins X pipelines, using Tekton, generate similar objects but from a different focus.
 It will show how pipeline orchestration capabilities are applied to a decoupled CI/CD pipeline engine, no matter how I need to deal with platform or infrastructure resources.

-To do that let's use a well known Spring Boot application like the [Spring Petclinic example](https://projects.spring.io/spring-petclinic/).
-And let's use a repo using traditional Jenkins pipeline to build the application, create a Docker container and deploy into Kubernetes cluster.
+To do that we are using a well known Spring Boot application like the [Spring Petclinic example](https://projects.spring.io/spring-petclinic/).
+And let's use a repo that is using traditional Jenkins pipeline to build the application, create a Docker container and deploy into Kubernetes cluster.

 In my traditional Jenkins example I use two pipelines in fact that are automated using [CloudBees Core Cross Team Collaboration](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/cross-team-collaboration/) features:
 - [Repo with a Jenkins pipeline to build](https://github.com/dcanadillas/petclinic-kaniko) the app, the Docker container and push it into Docker Registry
 - A simple [Jenkins pipeline repo to deploy](https://github.com/dcanadillas/petclinic-kaniko-deploy) the previous container published

-In our case, we are using one pipeline to do the build and deploy.
+But in our case, we are putting those pipeline steps into one pipeline to do the build and deploy.
 First with a "pure Tekton" pipeline definition, and later using Jenkins X serverles pipelines.

 ### The pure Tekton way